meronogbai/tic-tac-toe/README.md

 # tic-tac-toe
-Ruby implementation of tic tac toe
+Ruby implementation of tic tac to